Hypnootis/codecamp-rwd/README.md

 # freecodecamp.org Responsive Web Design
-Here be thy projects that are build following this course
+Here be thy projects that are built following this course